-Please take a look at our new app!
+Please take a look at our Phone App!

 STOP-DWI stands for "Special Traffic Option Program for Driving While Intoxicated."
 The STOP-DWI program was enacted by the State Legislature in 1981 for the purposes of empowering counties to coordinate local efforts to reduce alcohol and other drug-related crashes within the context of a comprehensive and financially self-sustaining statewide alcohol and highway safety program.